Hoare Logic with Arrays

 It might feel reasonable to assume that after this program executes then a[i] = 1 and a[j] = 2.
 But this is only true if i and j are not equal!
 If they are equal, we say that i and j are aliases for the same element of the array, and updates to one interfere with updates to the other.

 The problem of reasoning about updates to mutable data is significantly complicated by the presence of multiple ways of referring to the same underlying object.
-In arrays, we can have multiple index variables that actually point to the same element of the array.
+In arrays, we can have multiple index variables that refer to the same element of the array.
 If we are not expecting this, then we can accidentally overwrite data.
 The phenomenon of having multiple ways of referencing the same underlying data is known as aliasing, and it can make reasoning about programs very hard.

 Axioms for Arrays